sphills/ItemGenerator/README.md

 The characters don't have a limit for how many items they can hold, so be wary of how many you spawn and loot!

-The character model, its textures, and the textures of the walls and floor were pre-existing assets produced by the team at Epic Games.
+The character model, its textures, and the textures of the floor were pre-existing assets produced by the team at Epic Games.

 The inventory and weapon class objects were created by me in-engine.
 All Blueprint scripting written by me.